r0nen/ctf/dctf-2015/web400/README.md

 ```

 #### The fun part! where is the flag?
-The web server was apache and the linux disto was ubuntu, so the default web root path must be: "/var/www/html", I tried to list the files there and the website was right there!
+The web server was apache and the linux distro was ubuntu, so the default web root path must be: "/var/www/html", I tried to list the files there and the website was right there!

 My final command: